petervislocky/weatherApp/README.md

 5. Add the exe file to PATH and enjoy!

 ### Linux
 Linux exe file is located in /dist_linux.
-Download and add to path (if you're daily driving Linux I imagine I don't need to include instructions to add to path:)), for now `--update` flag WILL replace your exe file with an exe compiled for windows and will break the program so until I fix that I suggest not running that.
-I'm working to make the update file cross compatable at the moment and will update this when I do.
+Download and add to path (if you're daily driving Linux I imagine I don't need to include instructions to add to path:)).

 ## Usage
 Supports the `-l` or `--location` flag, use this option to specify the location to show the weather for.
 If not specified the program will just prompt you for the location.